There are multiple ways to increase your membership renewal rate.

 - Makes your staff more efficient – By reducing the number of lapsed memberships, your staff spends less time on the renewal process (writing and sending renewal messages, calling members), giving them more time to spend on creating a great member experience.

-TIP: YourMembership AMS supports auto-renewals and also offers account updater functionality, which ensures that your recurring revenue remains intact even if your members’ card information changes.
+TIP: YourMembership association management software supports auto-renewals and also offers account updater functionality, which ensures that your recurring revenue remains intact even if your members’ card information changes.
 If an auto-renewal payment fails due to an expired or lost card, staff would normally have to call the member to get updated card information.
 With account updater functionality, that goes away.
 The Account Updater feature assures that the credit card information is updated, so associations maintain a seamless payment experience for both staff and members.

 - Gives your association a more predictable revenue stream – Lapsed memberships can create a bumpy revenue stream.
 Knowing that a certain percentage of your memberships will renew automatically gives you the ability to better predict your revenue each month and each year.